architdate/drivedl/README.md

 Note that on the first run, you will have to authorize the scope of the application.
 This is pretty straightforward as well!

+## Skipping existing files:

+Adding an argument `--skip` to your command will skip existing files and not redownload them.
+- By default the behaviour is to download everything without skipping.

 ## Add extra accounts:

 Run the following command to add a new account.
 (Adding an account means that it will also be searched when using drivedl)